Opinion: Clue Prince Andrew had nothing to do with pay out

 OPINION:

-The royal family famously gives one another joke presents at Christmas but this week, the Queen has got her son Prince Andrew something much, much more expensive.
+The royal family famously give one another joke presents at Christmas but this week, the Queen got her son Prince Andrew something much, much more expensive.

 For his 62nd birthday on Saturday she allegedly fronted up the cash to pay the $24.4 million (more than £12 million) settlement in the civil sex abuse case brought against him by Virginia Guiffre, formerly Roberts.
 (Wonder if Her Majesty gift-wrapped the cheque?)